How Sound Therapy helps to relieve epilepsy

 Living with epilepsy can be like walking a tightrope.
 For some people, the triggers for seizures may be well known, while for others they are random and unexpected.

 A seizure is a disruption in the normal pattern of the way electrical impulses fire in the brain.
 It occurs when the cells in a particular area of the brain start firing at a faster rate.
-Depending on which part of the brain is affected, this may cause changes in sensation, awareness, behaviour or movement.
+Depending on which part of the brain is affected, this may cause changes in sensation, awareness, behavior or movement.
 Mild seizures may be hardly noticeable, while severe ones will affect many areas of functioning.

 Different types of seizures